 No two people react to cocaine in an identical manner, and symptoms that are obvious in one person may be obscured in another.
 Obscured or subtle withdrawal symptoms may be dangerous.
 For this reason, no one should try coming down from coke on their own.
 With the help of experienced professionals, you can attain sobriety safely.

-Fortunately, the Last Resort Recovery Center is experienced in guiding young men through withdrawal and into treatment and eventual recovery.
+Fortunately, the Last Resort Recovery Center is experienced in guiding men through withdrawal and into treatment and eventual recovery.
 Some of our programs include:

 - Medical detox